 The Ronacher has a long tradition as a vaudeville and variety theater, and has been known to compete with the more high end establishments since the 19th century.
 The theater building itself (located in the historic first district) recently underwent extensive renovation works well worth checking out.

-Off the Beaten Path in Vienna – Dine With a Panoramic View at the Danube Tower
+Off the Beaten Track in Vienna – Dine With a Panoramic View at the Danube Tower

 The Danube Tower (Donauturm) is Austria’s highest landmark, situated in the Danube Park and visible from afar.
 Constructed in the 1960’s for the Viennese International Horticultural Show, it has recently been renovated in a modern reinterpretation of the original style.